 The budget development worksheets are sent to the departments and divisions along with a budget memo that includes instructions and parameters that have been set by the DBC, the Chancellor’s Office, as well as the SBVC Budget Committee and VPAS.
 These instructions and parameters take into consideration realistic financial resource information combined with SBCCD and SBVC goals for the year.

+Analysis and Evaluation

 Institutional planning does reflect a realistic assessment of financial resource availability, development of financial resources, partnerships, and expenditure requirements.
 The SBCCD and SBVC endeavor to ensure this, as evidenced by the development of a RAM to reflect the new Student Centered Funding Model in 2019.